 The Most Comprehensive Verse in the Quran

-The Quran was revealed to all of mankind offering a comprehensive social order.
+The Quran was revealed to all of humankind, offering a complete social order.
 It commands principles that protect and regulate the community.
 For this to happen, justice, which is the first order in this verse, must be established.
 This means placing things in their rightful place and giving others equal treatment.
 Justice must be the consistent factor in all transactions and interactions between individuals and communities regardless of strength, wealth, race, or gender.

-Sh.
-Jamal Said
+By Sheikh Jamal Said